gemi254/ConfigAssist-ESP32-ESP8266/README.md

 + You can combine keywords `default` with `datalist` in order to use a value that will be edited by a **combo box**.
   - The `datalist` field must contain a comma or line feed separated list of default values for drop down list.
 + You can combine keywords `default` with `file` in order to use a small text be edited by a **text area**.
   - The `file` field must contain a valid file path that the text will be saved to.
 The `default` keyword can also be used to define a default value.
++ All vars can have the keyword `attribs` to specify special attributes like javaScript, style for this field.
+  - For example `attribs: onChange = "this.style.color = 'red'"; `
+  - Check <a href="examples/ConfigAssist-VarAttribues/">ConfigAssist-VarAttributes</a> in ``examples/`` folder for more details.

 A **separator title** can also be used to group configuration values under a specific title.
 <p align="center">
   <img src="docs/config_colapsed.png">